9 Popular Fashion Trends That Have Roots in Latin Culture

-I don't think anyone would disagree when I say that our fast-paced lives have so many implications on our fashion choices.
+I don't think anyone would disagree when I say that our fast-paced lives have so many implications for our fashion choices.
 On the one hand, we've never been more connected on a global scale than we are now.
-The fact that a writer like myself in New York can publish a story about what people are wearing in Milan the same day or uncover an emerging Latin-owned brand and shout it out to the world is a beautiful thing.
-But on the other hand, we consume and wear new trends faster than ever and it's often at the detriment of understanding the context that brought said fashion trend to life (aka the backstory).
+The fact that a writer like me in New York can publish a story about what people are wearing in Milan the same day or uncover an emerging Latin-owned brand and shout it out to the world is a beautiful thing.
+But on the other hand, we consume and wear new trends faster than ever, and it's often at the detriment of understanding the context that brought said fashion trend to life (aka its backstory).

 Latin culture is expansive, to be sure, and includes cultures that span 20 countries and multiple continents.
-So the heritage of the fashion items up ahead like gaucho pants, saddlebags, and boleros is just as nuanced and multifaceted as the cultures that gave them to us.
-With that, keep reading to discover the backstories of nine popular trends and see how fashion people are wearing them now.
+So the heritage of the fashion items up ahead, including gaucho pants, saddle bags, and boleros, is just as nuanced and multifaceted as the cultures that gave them to us.
+With that, keep reading to discover the backstories of nine popular trends, and see how fashion people are wearing them now.

-The origin: "Carriel" is the term for a saddle bag style that's characteristic of the Aburrá Valley region in Colombia," Varela informed me.
+The origin: "'Carriel' is the term for a saddle bag style that's characteristic of the Aburrá Valley region in Colombia," Varela Rodríguez informed me.
 "It was originally a bag that coffee farmers used when working in the mountains so that they could carry their belongings, fitting as much as possible, and still be hands-free."
-Because of these origins, Carrieles are associated with coffee culture, but given that the bag is practical and served many purposes, it's not hard to see why the style has persisted and paved the way for the saddlebags that designers like Valentino and Dior are designing.
+Because of these origins, carriels are associated with coffee culture, but given that the bag is practical and served many purposes, it's not hard to see why the style has persisted and paved the way for the saddle bags that designers such as Valentino and Dior are designing.

-The defining details: These original Carrieles had a similar shape to luxury fashion counterparts (a crossbody strap with a top flap, traditionally made of rawhide) but were also designed with an accordion-like shape to hold as much as possible.
+The defining details: The original carrieles had a similar shape to luxury-fashion counterparts (a crossbody strap with a top flap, traditionally made of rawhide) but were also designed with an accordion-like shape to hold as much as possible.

-The defining details: Whereas many of the other items on this list were worn by men first and then later adopted by women, boleros were actually designed for women from the get-go, Varela informed me.
-The tightly cropped jackets played a big part in the basics silhouette of women's dresses in the 19th century and it was very common for a "dress" to be composed of a skirt with a bolero as the top.
+The defining details: Whereas many of the other items on this list were worn by men first and then later adopted by women, boleros were actually designed for women from the get-go, Varela Rodríguez informed me.
+The tightly cropped jackets played a big part in the basic silhouette of women's dresses in the 19th century, and it was very common for a "dress" to be comprised of a skirt with a bolero as the top.

-The defining details: Defined by a wide-leg shape and cropped length, the traditional gaucho look combines a pair of black trousers with a white shirt and often accessorized with a red handkerchief knotted around the neck.
-Gaucho pants, Varela argues, are always going to have a place in our closets in some form or another, so we're not surprised to see variations on these cropped knee-length pants make a comeback every few years.
-I'd argue that our need for comfort in this particular moment is what had made these modern wide-cut shorts so popular.
+The defining details: Defined by a wide-leg shape and cropped length, the traditional gaucho look combines a pair of black trousers with a white shirt, often accessorized with a red handkerchief knotted around the neck.
+Gaucho pants, Varela Rodríguez argues, are always going to have a place in our closets in some form or another, so we're not surprised to see variations on these cropped knee-length pants make a comeback every few years.
+I'd argue that our need for comfort at this particular moment is what has made these modern wide-cut shorts so popular.

-The origin: While we refer to these as camp shirts or even vacation shirts now, Varela told me that in the past, these guayaberas, as they're called, were considered formal attire.
+The origin: While we refer to these as camp shirts or even vacation shirts now, Varela Rodríguez told me that in the past, these guayaberas, as they're called, were considered formal attire.
 "I still attend weddings in which the attire is something called 'tropical cocktail,' and men typically wear either the white tuxedo or the guayabera for something that's a little less formal," she pointed out.
-"They are particular to central America because of the weather.
-Fashion had to offer more practical solutions to the climate since it's mostly 80 or 90 degrees in the region."
+"They are particular to Central America because of the weather.
+Fashion had to offer more practical solutions to the climate since it's mostly 80ºF or 90ºF in the region."

-The origin: "According to local historians such as Laura Beltrán-Rubio," Varela noted, "the off-the-shoulder was part of the traditional attire worn by mestizos who are people with a mix of Spanish and indigenous descent."
+The origin: "According to local historians such as Laura Beltrán-Rubio," Varela Rodríguez noted, "the off-the-shoulder [style] was part of the traditional attire worn by mestizos, who are people with a mix of Spanish and indigenous descent."

-The origin: Originating in the Andes mountains, which span across Colombia, Peru, and Bolivia, ponchos are a style that farmers traditionally wore.
-"Because it was only made of wool and because of its heaviness, it's the coziest thing you can have when you're deep in the mountains and it's the only thing that can make you feel warm" Varela explained.
+The origin: Originating in the Andes Mountains—spanning Colombia, Peru, and Bolivia—ponchos are a style that farmers traditionally wore.
+"Because it was only made of wool and because of its heaviness, it's the coziest thing you can have when you're deep in the mountains and it's the only thing that can make you feel warm," Varela Rodríguez explained.
 "To this day, you'll see them working on their farms at 5 or 6 in the morning wearing their huge ponchos made of the finest and heaviest wool they can find."

 The defining details: Panama hats are so popular because they serve an important purpose: sun protection.
 What defines the hat style itself is a short and flat brim, usually with a contrasting ribbon and traditionally made of straw, though the modern-day iterations are now made with other natural materials, too.

-The defining details: As Varela mentioned, raffia bags vary greatly in style and size but share one common thread, which is their woven material.
-Case in point, the bags on offer today range from evening bags like the ones from Silvia Tcherassi to a woven tote like from Loewe.
+The defining details: As Varela Rodríguez mentioned, raffia bags vary greatly in style and size but share one common thread, which is their woven material.
+Case in point?
+The bags on offer today range from evening bags like the ones from Silvia Tcherassi to a woven tote like the ones from Loewe.